AxioDL/hanafuda/README.md

 ### Installing From Packages

-Hanafuda may be installed alongside an existing LLVM toolchain.
+Hanafuda may be installed alongside an existing LLVM toolchain or on its own.
 The package is uniquely identified with `AxioDL` as vendor and `ProgramFiles/llvm-hanafuda` or `opt/hanafuda` as install prefix.

 #### Windows 7+